 Either method will smooth out your resin edge.

-For extra punches on your Resin Obsession card, you can watch this five-minute video where I dive into more of the details on the two repair options.
+For extra punches on your Resin Obsession resin nerd card, you can watch this five-minute video, where I dive into more of the details on the two repair options.

-I’ve condensed my fifteen years of resin know-how into a downloadable resin beginner ebook you can get right now.
+I’ve condensed my sixteen years of resin know-how into a downloadable resin beginner ebook you can get right now.
 Buy the ebook (for less than the cost of a resin kit), and you can stop wasting time watching free videos on youtube.
-Like, let’s you back to creating, eh?
+Like, let’s you back to creating!